The Essential Accessories

 A supermarket chicken will tell you to cook it for so long per kilogram plus 20 minutes, for example.
 This time will have been designed to ensure the chicken is over cooked, way past a safe cooked temperature.
 A chicken is cooked when the coldest part is 74°C or higher.
 You’d probably find following the supermarket guidelines would have the chicken at 90°C or above.

-The best way to check this is with a probe thermometer like the one pictured, the Thermapen Professional.
+The best way to check this is with a probe thermometer like the one pictured, the Thermapen One.
 The probe can be used to test various parts of the food being cooked to see if it is done.
 If you only buy one accessory, this should be it.

-The beauty of the Thermapen Professional is it’s very fast to react compared to other cheaper products.
+The beauty of the Thermapen One is it’s very fast to react compared to other cheaper products.
 This means you haven’t got your hand in a hot BBQ while you wait for the thermometer to take a reading.
-The Thermapen Professional also has a display that rotates to always be the correct way up, a backlight and it’s waterproof.
+The Thermapen One also has a display that rotates to always be the correct way up, a backlight and it’s waterproof.
 The last feature is essential for me as you will one day leave it outside next to the BBQ while it’s raining.

 This maybe slightly more than some other thermometers but I always say if you buy cheap you’ll buy twice.
 I did a lot of buying before I found this product.